hasalex/mqtt-example/README.md

 With an ActiveMQ server
 -------------

-Run the ActiveMQ broker with the script activemq-broker.sh :
+Run the ActiveMQ broker from maven :

-    ./src/scripts/activemq-broker.sh
+    mvn activemq:run

 MQTT is activated by defaut in version 5.9, but it looks like messages aren't retained.